GreatGameDota/Deepfake-Detection/README.md

 For validation I did a simple folder-wise split validation where folders 0-40 were used to train and folders 41-49 as validation.
 (Some of the final models used 40-49 as validation)

-## Ensembling
+## Ensembling/Blending

-I ensembled all the models using the geometric mean of their logits.
+I ensembled all the models using the geometric mean of their probabilities.

 ## Final Submission